isomerpages/moh-vaccinegov/pages/faq.md

 Seniors aged 60 years and above may also walk into any of the Polyclinics or participating Public Health Preparedness Clinics to receive their vaccination, without an appointment.<br><br>

-Alternatively, you may still register <a href="https://preregister.vaccine.gov.sg/">here</a>An SMS invitation with a personalised booking link to book your vaccination appointments will subsequently be sent to you.
+Alternatively, you may still register <a href="https://preregister.vaccine.gov.sg/">here</a> An SMS invitation with a personalised booking link to book your vaccination appointments will subsequently be sent to you.
 								</p>
 							</div>
 					</div>